 8)Enclosed Audio Room

 If the video equipment is located in the room, then it might make sense to run your soundboard from there too.
 The downside I see is that you aren’t really experiencing the sound as the congregation are.
 It’s an artificial environment, more like a studio than a live sound desk.
-At no live concert or event out with the sanctuary, have I ever seen the sound tech guys closed off in a separate room.
-They are almost always placed in the middle and towards the rear of the auditorium.
+At no live concert or event out with the sanctuary, have I ever seen the sound booth operators closed off in a separate room.
+They are almost always placed in the middle and towards the rear of the auditorium, which is probably the best location.
 Also, as a worshipper yourself, you may feel disconnected from the service and the rest of the congregation.
 It might be too easy to take a nap during the sermon!

 Check out my other post on my thoughts on Presonus studio vs Focusrite Scarlett.